jrrera/jrrera.github.io/_posts/2014-04-05-a-better-way-to-integrate-angularjs-and-google-charts.md

 google.load('visualization', '1', {packages: ['corechart']});
 {% endhighlight %}

+This is the code used to initialize the Angular application in Gavin's post.
 The given code here works just fine, but I noticed that Angular's bootstrap function only runs once the Google Loader fires off the callback function.

 By requiring the Google Loader callback to fire before bootstrapping the Angular application, if the Google Loader ever falters, the app simply won't run.
 That felt like an unacceptable trade-off.